 “From Cybele to Artemisia: Motherhood and Great Mothers of Ancient Anatolia,” in Motherhood in the Ancient World. eds.
 Dana Cooper and Claire Phelan, New York, NY: Palgrave Macmillan, 2017).

 This chapter investigates female deities of Ancient Anatolia, in particular Cybele.
 While I was completing the research, a miraculous event took place.
 A 2,100 year-old statue of the Goddess was unearthed on top of a mountain, near the Black Sea, in Northern Turkey!
-Depicting the Goddess for the first time in a seated posture, the statue amazed the archeologists across the world.
+Depicting the Goddess in a seated posture, the statue amazed the archeologists across the world.

 The Cambridge Companion to American Civil Rights Literature, March 2015

 Title: “Drama and Performance from Civil Rights to Black Arts”